There must be something in the water (or more specifically the Ogallala Auquifer) that has given rise to such diverse musical acts like

 burn the house down if need be.
 I had written in another piece how renegade writer/environmentalist Edward Abbey used to

 roar through the streets of Phoenix in his Cadillac with Waylon Jennings blasting from the stereo speakers.
-Terry Jennings had
+Jerry Jennings had a

 Terry shares many road stories, as well as trying to figure out where everybody stood in a somewhat dysfunctional family